vulcanlink/chainlink-elastos-guide/README.md

 If you are using Kubernetes, consider using our Helm chart https://github.com/vulcanlink/charts/tree/master/chainlink.

-Because you will be runnign the node on ELASTOS, you will have to customize the `ETH_URL` and `LINK_CONTRACT_ADDRESS` environment variables.
+Because you will be running the node on ELASTOS, you will have to customize the `ETH_URL` and `LINK_CONTRACT_ADDRESS` environment variables.

 |                   Variable                   |                                                                                Description                                                                                |
 |-----------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|